iCHAIT/Python-Scripts/README.md

 Consequently the the output generated will be removed from the TODO list assuming it will be completed by you.
 ENJOY...;)

 * **googleSearch.py** - This is another fun script, it provides a command line utility to perform google search.
-It gives you the top links of whatever you want to search on google.
+It gives you the top links(search results) of whatever you want to search on google.

 * **sort_dwnlds,py** - This is a useful script that organizes your Downloads directory that is often for most of us is unorganized and is a nuisance.

 The script was taken from - https://github.com/akifkhan/Sorting-Hat

 With some tweaks of my own to suite my requirements and keeping OS X operating system in mind.

+* **pdf_dwnldr.py** - This script scrapes all the pdf links that are there on any web page any downloads the pdf's.

+* **location.py** - This is a small script that return the location parameters of any location you want.

+TODO
+====

+* Handle duplicate cases in sort_dwnlds.